Koko's Mac II: A Preliminary Report

 much of interest; presumably, use of language requires some internal world

 model.
-Larry Yaeger, Principle Engineer on the Vivarium, has embarked on a
+Larry Yaeger, Principle Engineer on the Vivarium, has embarked on

-project to build simulated critters that build and use internal models of the
+project to build simulated critters that build and use internal models of

 world.
 Larry is basing his work on neurophsyiological data and neural network

-models, but we believe that phenominological input regarding this issue from
+models, but we believe that phenominological input regarding this issue

 natural sources (such as Koko) will be of great value.